Kashkovsky/CommandParser/README.md

 # CommandParser

-##Extrensibility:
+Task solution for Kottans by Dan Kashkovsky

-App has a factory/strategy structure.
-All methods are isolated from the client.
+###Extrensibility:

-Creating a new command:
+To add a new command:
   1. Create a new Class that inherits Command (abstract).
   2. Add a new command to the dictionary of CommandBuilder.
   3. Enjoy.